 If you do a good job in anything and everything you do, chances are that at some point, someone is going to present you with an award.
 Did you know there is an effective way to accept that award with grace and professionalism?
-In today’s post, I’m going to share with you some tips on how to do just that!
+In today’s post, I’m going to share with you some tips on accepting an award!

 Tips for effectively accepting an award